HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In addition to the above tags used to define the overall structure of the document, HVML provides the following tags used to define data:

 - `init`: This tag initializes a variable; we refer to named data as variables.
-Using the `init` tag at the head of an HVML program (defined by the `head` tag) will initialize a global variable by default.
-Using the `init` tag within the body of an HVML program (defined by the `body` tag) will define a local variable that is only valid within the subtree defined by its parent element.
-We can directly embed JSON data into the `init` tag, or get it by loading external content through protocols such as HTTP.
-When requesting via HTTP, use the `from` attribute to define the URL of the request, the `with` attribute to define the parameters of the request, and the `via` attribute to define the method of the request (such as `GET` or `POST`).
+Using `init` tag at the head of an HVML program (defined by `head` tag) will initialize a global variable by default.
+Using the `init` tag within the body of an HVML program (defined by `body` tag) will define a local variable that is only valid within the subtree defined by its parent element.
+We can directly embed JSON data into `init` tag, or get it by loading external content through protocols such as HTTP.
+When requesting via HTTP, use `from` attribute to define the URL of the request, `with` attribute to define the parameters of the request, and `via` attribute to define the method of the request (such as `GET` or `POST`).
 - `bind`: This tag is used to define an expression variable.

-##### 2.1.6.1) The type of the variable
+##### 2.1.6.1) Types of Variables

 In HVML, when we refer to variables, we use `$` prefix like `$global`, `$users`, `$?` etc. When we want to refer to the normal `$` character, we use `\` as escape character.

-Variables such as `$global` and `$users` are called named variables, which are divided into static named variables and temporary named variables; `$?` variables that use special characters are called It is a context variable (context variables), and its value is determined according to the running context (execution stack) of the HVML interpreter.
-It should be noted that in HVML-related documents, the execution stack of a program extends from top to bottom, and the first stack frame (stack frame) that is pushed is called the topmost (topmost) stack frame.
+Variables such as `$global` and `$users` are called named variables, which are divided into static named variables and temporary named variables; `$?` variables that use special characters are called It is a context variable, and its value is determined according to the execution stack of the HVML interpreter.
+It should be noted that in HVML-related documents, the execution stack of a program extends from top to bottom, and the first stack frame that is pushed is called the topmost stack frame.

 In HVML, context variables and static variables are managed differently:

 1. The context variable exists on the execution stack of the HVML program, and is automatically destroyed when the corresponding stack frame is popped up.
 It is essentially a temporary variable.
 1. Static named variables are static, global, and associated with an element node in the vDOM tree.
-A statically named variable persists unless it is reset with an `undefined` value in the `init` action.
+A statically named variable persists unless it is reset with `undefined` value in `init` action.
-1. A temporary named variable is essentially a special context variable.
+1. Temporary named variable is essentially a special context variable.
 1. If you use the name of a named variable to refer to a variable instead of using the special symbols of the context variable in the program, the interpreter will first look for a temporary variable matching the name in the current execution stack, and then in the parent element of the current vDOM position and ancestor elements to find a static variable matching that name.

-##### 2.1.6.2) Context variables
+##### 2.1.6.2) Context Variables

 The context variables defined by HVML are listed as follows:

-- `@`: Refers to the current document operation position, expressed by the eDOM element collection (target element collection), usually defined by the preposition attribute `in` in the preceding operation.
+- `@`: Refer to the current document operation position, expressed by the eDOM element collection (target element collection), usually defined by the preposition attribute `in` in the preceding operation.
-- `?`: Refers to the result data (result data) of the previous operation.
+- `?`: Refer to the result data of the previous operation.
-- `!`: Refers to user-defined data (user data), which can be used to refer to temporary variables.
+- `!`: Refer to user data, which can be used to refer to temporary variables.
-- `^`: Refers to the content data (content data) of the pre-operation, only for action elements and frame elements, and undetermined in other cases.
+- `^`: Refer to the content data of the pre-operation, only for action elements and frame elements, and undetermined in other cases.
 - `:`: If the result data of the pre-operation is a key-value object, the variable represents the key name, otherwise it is undetermined.
 - `=`: If the result data of the pre-operation is a key-value object, the variable represents the key value, otherwise it is undetermined.

 The following context variables are specific to iteration (undefined otherwise):

-- `%`: the current iteration index value (iteration index), for example, the first iteration, the value of this variable is 0, the second iteration, the value of this variable is 1, and so on.
+- `%`: The current iteration index value.
+For example, the first iteration, the value of this variable is 0, the second iteration, the value of this variable is 1, and so on.
 - `~` or `<`: The iteration data for the current iteration, initially defined by the preposition attribute `on` and possibly updated after each iteration.

 We can also prepend a positive integer to the sign of a context variable to refer to context data going back `<N>` levels from the current one:

-- `$<N><SYMB>`, such as `$1<`, `$1?`, etc.: refers to the context data of `<N>` level back from the current context; here `<N>` must be zero or positive integer.
+- `$<N><SYMB>`, such as `$1<`, `$1?`, etc.: Refers to the context data of `<N>` level back from the current context; here `<N>` must be zero or positive integer.
 This context variable is mainly used to access context data in previous stack frames on the execution stack.
 When `<N>` is zero, it refers to accessing context variables in the current stack frame.

 The context variables in the current stack frame are described as follows:

 1. All context variables are initially defined as undetermined.
 Accessing undefined context variables will raise a `NoData` exception.
-1. The setting of context variables is related to certain properties, such as `$0<` initially from the `on` attribute value, `$0@` from the `in` attribute value or inherited from the previous stack frame.
+1. The setting of context variables is related to certain properties, such as `$0<` initially from `on` attribute value, `$0@` from `in` attribute value or inherited from the previous stack frame.
 Therefore, when referring to these context variables, attention should be paid to the evaluation order of attribute values stipulated by the action element.

-To improve the readability of the code, we can also use the anchor defined by the `id` attribute of the element to define the context variable to be referenced:
+To improve the readability of the code, we can also use the anchor defined by `id` attribute of the element to define the context variable to be referenced:

-- `$#<ANCHOR><SYMB>`, such as `$#theAnchor~`, `$#theAnchor?`, etc.: refers to backtracking from the current stack frame along the execution stack and using `<ANCHOR>` to match the corresponding vDOM element `id` attribute value to locate the context data of a stack frame on the execution stack.
+- `$#<ANCHOR><SYMB>`, such as `$#theAnchor~`, `$#theAnchor?`, etc.: Refers to backtracking from the current stack frame along the execution stack and using `<ANCHOR>` to match the corresponding vDOM element `id` attribute value to locate the context data of a stack frame on the execution stack.

-##### 2.1.6.3) Predefined variables
+##### 2.1.6.3) Predefined Variables

-In HVML, we usually use the `as` attribute to name data, but HVML reserves several variable names for predefined occasions.
+In HVML, we usually use `as` attribute to name data, but HVML reserves several variable names for predefined occasions.
 We call them predefined global variables, and it is customary to use all uppercase.

 According to whether it contains dynamic objects or not, HVML's predefined variables can be divided into: